AwesomeController/serious-business/kickstarter/body_copy.md

 * Super Nintendo Entertainment System (SNES)
 * Nintendo 64 (N64)

+We'd love to get Sega and Sony added before launch as well.
+You know what they say: mo' money, mo' systems.

 The prototype is running on an Arduino board and is hooked together with wires.
 We have a USB host shield that has a USB Bluetooth dongle, hacked together with some code to make everything basically work together.